-

 Ozone

-Good to Unhealthy AQI levels.
+Good to USG AQI levels.

 Particle pollution (PM2.5)

-Good to Moderate AQI levels.
+Good to Very Unhealthy AQI levels.

 Short-Term Forecast Maps: